Speedcubing-Canada/docs-speedcubing-canada/public/src/by-laws.md

 In the interpretation of this by-law, words in the singular include the plural and vice-versa, words in one gender include all genders, and "person" includes an individual, body corporate, partnership, trust and unincorporated organization.
 Other than as specified above, words and expressions defined in the Act have the same meanings when used in these by-laws.

+All dollar amounts discussed are in Canadian dollars.

 ## 3. Execution of Documents

 Deeds, transfers, assignments, contracts, obligations and other instruments in writing requiring execution by the Corporation may be signed by any one (1) of its officers or directors.
 In addition, the board may from time to time direct the manner in which and the person or persons by whom a particular document or type of document shall be executed.
 Any person authorized to sign any document may affix the corporate seal (if any) to the document.
 Any signing officer may certify a copy of any instrument, resolution, by-law or other document of the Corporation to be a true copy thereof.